Delegated payment

 A governed delegated payment framework replaces fragile manual practices with a structured digital workflow — without changing the nature of the relationship.

-The VIP client gives explicit, recorded consent through a secure web journey.
-The consent is dated, documented, and stored in a way that can be retrieved for audit or dispute resolution.
-The legal wording is defined by the Maison.
+- The VIP client gives explicit, recorded consent through a secure web journey.
+Dated, documented, and retrievable for audit or dispute resolution.

-Card details are entered by the client directly through the payment service provider's hosted page.
+- Card details are entered by the client directly through the PSP's hosted page.
 No card number passes through the boutique's operational environment.
-No staff member sees or handles the card data.
-The PSP manages the secure token; the platform holds a reference to that token.

-Not every employee can initiate a charge.
-The Maison defines who can act (Client Advisor, Store Manager), for which clients, within which perimeter (store, country, amount threshold).
+- The Maison defines who can act, for which clients, within which perimeter.
 Authorisations are enforced by the platform, not by individual discretion.

-Every action — onboarding, charge, refund, notification — is logged with the operator identity, timestamp, client reference, and type of operation.
-The evidence can be retrieved, structured, and presented in the event of an audit, a dispute, or an internal review.
+- Every action — onboarding, charge, refund, notification — is logged with operator identity, timestamp, client reference, and operation type.

 ButlerPay sits between these systems, adding the one layer they do not provide: a governed, traceable, auditable framework for delegated payment.